 The margins tax is inherently complex with multiple calculations to determine the lowest tax liability, two tax rates depending on business type, and the $1 million gross revenue exemption.
 Complying with it is also markedly different from complying with the federal corporate income tax; as a consequence many firms must keep separate financial books.
 Because of these substantial costs, firms can spend more on compliance than their actual tax liability.
 We should work towards eliminating the business margins tax.
 Potential budget surpluses, more tax revenue from new economic growth, and spending restraint should fund our budget without imposing a new tax.
 If we can achieve this, the estimated results of a full elimination of the margins tax within the first five years would create more prosperity as Texans could gain $16 billion in new inflation-adjusted total personal income and more jobs as new private sector non-farm employment in Texas could increase by almost 130,000 new jobs.

 The statistics of human trafficking occurrences in Texas are staggering and we must act in order to protect all those who have been victimized by this growing criminal enterprise.
 Our state is estimated to be 2nd in the nation for the most amount of trafficking victims with more than 300,000 in the state, and 79,000 of these victims are child sex-trafficking victims.
-Our focus must be on educating our community on the prevention methods, imposing stricter prosecution for sex buyers, eliminating the senseless prosecution of non-violent minors who have been trafficked, and providing medical, housing and job placement assistance to these victims.
+Our focus must be on educating our community on the prevention methods, imposing stricter prosecution for sex buyers, and eliminating the senseless prosecution of non-violent minors who have been trafficked.

 Texas is truly unique among the United States: we have the largest international border in the union and an incredible symbiotic relationship with Mexico that has catapulted us onto the world stage.
 This is made possible by the long standing trade relationships we have with Mexico and the advantage of having migrant agricultural workers come and go as needed.
 We must act in unison by securing our border to curtail human trafficking and illegal immigration, while expediting guest worker visa programs to encourage all applicants seeking to gain legal entry to the United States, a fair and efficient opportunity.